 - Use our 24/7 live chat feature

-Thank you for reading our guide on how much compensation for a broken leg and other broken bones you could get in a personal injury claim.
+Thank you for reading our guide on how much compensation for a fractured or broken bone.
+If you have any further questions about how compensation for broken bones could be awarded, please get in touch.